Anyone who wants to explore urban life in Norway will find plenty of things to do in Trondheim.

 Best Things to Do in Trondheim, Norway

-Marvel at Europe’s Northernmost Cathedral in Trondheim
+Marvel at Europe’s Northernmost Cathedral

 If it’s your first visit to the city, I’d recommend a visit to the ancient Nidaros Cathedral.